chark/game-management/Packages/com.chark.game-management/Documentation~/README.md

 ## Scripting

 [Game Manager] provides a set of static methods to interact with its functionality.
-Additionally, it is fully customizable, meaning you can override how it sends messages and so on.
+Additionally, it is fully customizable, meaning you can override how it sends messages by supplying custom implementations in of various sub-systems.

 ### Game Manager

 The starting point when using this package should be a class that inherits [Game Manager].
-Here you can define your systems, initialize game state, override default behavior:
+Here you can define your systems, initialize game state and override default behavior:

 ```csharp
 using CHARK.GameManagement;